ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-advanced/3-awx-collection-intro/_index.md

 Run and test your playbook and verify everything works as expected, by logging into the automation controller Web UI.

-## Create Projects
+## Create Project

-The Ansible content used in this lab is hosted on Github in the project [https://github.com/goetzrieger/ansible-labs-playbooks.git](https://github.com/goetzrieger/ansible-labs-playbooks.git).
+The Ansible content used in this lab is hosted on Github in the project [https://github.com/ansible-labs-crew/playbooks_adv_summit2021.git](https://github.com/ansible-labs-crew/playbooks_adv_summit2021.git).
 The next step is to add a project to import the Ansible Playbooks.
 As before, try to figure out the necessary parameters by reading the documentation of the **awx.awx.project** module documentation.

 <details><summary><b>Click here for Solution</b></summary>
 <hr/>